davidmarkclements/overload-protection/readme.md

-If a threshold is crossed for a given metric, `overload-protection` will send an HTTP 503 Service Unavailable response, with (by default) a `Client-Retry` header, instructing the client (e.g. a browser or load balancer) to retry after a given amount of seconds.
+If a threshold is crossed for a given metric, `overload-protection` will send an HTTP 503 Service Unavailable response, with (by default) a `Retry-After` header, instructing the client (e.g. a browser or load balancer) to retry after a given amount of seconds.

 Current supported metrics are: